A Timeline of Vermeer's Life - 1641-1652

 Johann Stobaeus, German composer, dies.

-Johann Theile, German singer and composer, born.
+Johann Theile, German singer and composer, is born.

 LITERATURE